den50791/Group-7-Project-2/README.md

 ## Team Questions:

 1. (Question): How do hospital ratings in California affect the average risk-adjusted mortality rate for different procedures?
-   - Importance: The question is important because it allows one to analyze the impact of hospital performances on mortality rates for different medical procedures.
-This relationship helps hospitals across the state of California to identify issues concerning quality control and patient care.
-Therefore, patients are encouraged to make informed decisions about where to get treated based on their medicial conditions when considering the relationship between hospital ratings and mortality rates.
+   - Importance: The question is important because it allows one to analyze the impact of hospital performance on mortality rates for different medical procedures.
+This brings signficance for the hospitals in the state of California as well as patients looking for appropriate medical care.
+Through evaluating the relationship between hospital ratings and mortality rates, hospitals can identify where there may be issues concerning quality control and allocate additional resources for better patient care.
+From this, incoming patients can make informed decisions when deciding where to receive medical treatment based on their medicial condition/procedure.
    - Tie to Dataset: This relates to the second dataset because it provides information on hospital ratings, risk-adjusted mortality rates, and procedure/conditions allowing us to come up with this visual model.

 2. (Question):